jinglescode/nostr-url-shortener/README.md

 ## Potential features

-- to create links with user's NIP05 and user assigned slug
 - support to handle nostr slugs, like nevent, npub, note, nprofile
 - something about njump? https://github.com/fiatjaf/njump
 - use bech32 too, use nip89 to store user preferred client